 Vision Setting: How To Create Your 10 Year Plan

-It is very humble and normal to reflect on our lives during key moments throughout the year – from birthdays, beginnings of a new season, to the closing of the year in December and more.
-During COVID-19, many of us have had time for solitude, reflection and a rethink about our lives and life itself.
-It was a perfect year to think of our future.
+It is very humble and normal to reflect on our lives during key moments throughout the year – from birthdays, the beginnings of a new season, to the closing of the year in December, and more.
+During these times, many of us have time for solitude, reflection, and a rethink about our lives and life itself.
+It’s a perfect year to think of our future.

 Now, you may have noticed that planning is an essential part of our society.
 We often hear corporate speak on a 5 year plan, and friends talk about their January health kicks for the year ahead.

-A 10 year plan, however, can open up the door to an ideal future, depth of happiness and a much more compassionate life.
+A 10 year plan, however, can open up the door to an ideal future, depth of happiness, and much more compassionate life.